Cdmccandl/SyntaxAnalyzer/README.md

-# CS3210 - Principles of Programming Languages - Fall 2019
+# CS3210 - Principles of Programming Languages
-# Metropolitan State University of Denver
-# Programming assignment 1: Syntax Analyzer
+## Programming assignment 1: Syntax Analyzer
-# Conor McCandless
+### Fall 2019, Metropolitan State University of Denver
-# Casey Jones
+#### Conor McCandless, Casey Jones

 Syntax Analyzer for the grammar given in grammar.txt.
 The program uses a lexical analyzer to scan a source file and generate tokens for each term.